akamud/Xamarin.Forms.TestingLibrary/README.md

 - Debugging the rendered screen - While I have a working example of this, I decided to put it in the next release because I wanted more time to think of how this will work.
 - .NET MAUI support - while MAUI is still in its early stages, I'm studying how this could work with MAUI and I plan on having .NET MAUI support on day 1.
 - Assertions APIs - Create an assertion library on top of [FluentAssertions](https://fluentassertions.com/) to provide more readable assertions.
+- How does this behave with MVVM frameworks? - I did some tests with Prism, but I still have to investigate if there are any limitations on working with all the other frameworks out there.
+If you find any, please open an issue.
 - See what's missing compared to [Flutter's Widget Testing](https://flutter.dev/docs/cookbook/testing/widget/introduction), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/), [iOS KIF](https://github.com/kif-framework/KIF) and [Android Robolectric](http://robolectric.org/).
-All these frameworks have similar philosophies that could work in Xamarin.Forms.TestingLibrary.
+All these frameworks have similar philosophy, so we can borrow some ideas that could work in Xamarin.Forms.TestingLibrary.

+## Wanna help?

-If you find any shortcomings or you have any idea on how to expand this project, please open an issue so we can discuss.
+If you find any shortcomings or you have any idea on how to expand this project, please open an issue so we can discuss its evolution :)